Tri-Development Center

 WHERE TO OBTAIN SUPPORTS

-Under the service delivery system in Aiken County, an individual’s case manager at the Aiken County Board of Disabilities or early interventionist at the Aiken County Board of Disabilities provides him/her with assistance in identifying possible providers to meet his/her needs for supports.
+Under the service delivery system in Aiken County, an individual’s case manager will provide him/her with assistance in identifying possible providers to meet his/her needs for supports.
 Other members of an individual’s circle of support can also provide him/her with assistance in this area.
 When support needs have been identified in an individual’s Plan of Supports, they may be sought from various sources including, but not limited to, the following:

 • Family members